easytarget/MQ-Pro-IO/README.md

 But if not; my somewhat limited notes on compiling the tree, plus a script that handles running the C preprocessor on them (needed to get a working binary) are in the [build-trees](./build-trees) folder.
 There are also instructions on how to configure *flash-kernel* to override the upstream trees with localally built ones.

-## Status LED notes:
-The onboard (blue) status LED can be controlled via the sys tree:

-`$ sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on

-`$ sudo sh -c "echo 0 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn off

-You can make it flash as network traffic is seen with:

-`$ sudo sh -c "echo phy0rx > /sys/devices/platform/leds/leds/blue\:status/trigger"`

-Other control options are available, `$ sudo cat /sys/devices/platform/leds/leds/blue\:status/brightness` shows a list and the current selection.
-Most do not work or are not very useful; ymmv.

 ## My Motivation:
 My MQ PRO is connected to a Waveshare LORA hat, I want to make it work but the default device tree conflicts with some of the pins my HAT uses.
 So I decided to 'fix' this by putting a better device tree on my board.